 Bennet is a first year PhD student in Aerospace Engineering at CU Boulder.
 His undergraduate degree was in Engineering Physics, also from Colorado University.
 Bennet is the Project Manager for a CubeSat named MAXWELL, which is part of an Air Force competition called UNP (University Nanosat Program).

 Jack is a third year undergraduate student at the University of Colorado Boulder; he is pursuing a B.S. in Mechanical Engineering.
 Jack is also a Command Controller at the Laboratory for Atmospheric and Space Physics (LASP) in Boulder.
-LASP operate fire NASA spacecraft as well as a numerous other instruments on other spacecraft.
+LASP operates several NASA spacecraft as well as a numerous other instruments on other spacecraft.

 Monty Dent, Treasurer